Tochukz/ExpressJS/database/README.md

 ## Mongoose
 ### Defining Schema
 Schemas not only define the structure of your document and casting of properties, they also define documents _instance methods_, _static Model methods_, _compound indexes_, and document lifecycle hooks called _middleware_.

+__Instance methods__
+Do not declare instance methods or static method on your model using ES6 arrow functions (=>).
+Arrow functions explicitly prevent binding this, so your method will not have access to the document.

+__Indexes__
+Learn more...